- Learn article

 With the EO signal, researchers can measure various eyelid movements and benefit from an improved gaze signal quality in their eye tracking study.
 Here are the key benefits of EO signal:

-Eye openness signal is currently available in Tobii Pro Spectrum eye tracker with Firmware 2.6.1.
-You can access the signal on all Tobii Pro SDK (version 1.10) bindings and for all supported OS versions.
+Eye openness signal is currently available in Tobii Pro Spectrum with Firmware version 2.6.1 and Tobii Pro Fusion with Runtime version 2.5.4.
+You can access the signal on all Tobii Pro SDK (version 1.10 or newer) bindings and for all supported OS versions.

-For the mentioned Tobii Pro Spectrum hardware, running the latest FW, Tobii Pro Lab (version 1.194), can record the data, visualize it during replay, and export the raw data as well as several metrics based on eye openness.
+For Tobii eye trackers that provide eye openness signal, Tobii Pro Lab (version 1.194 or newer), can record the data, visualize it during replay, and export the raw data as well as several metrics based on eye openness.

 Agnoli, S., Mastria, S., Zanon, M., & Corazza, G. E. (2022).
 Dopamine supports idea originality: The role of spontaneous eye blink rate on divergent thinking.
 Psychological Research.